|W.D.E. COULSON and TONI M. CROSS AEGEAN EXCHANGE PROGRAM 2014

 [.doc] [.pdf] [Türkçe]

 THE FELLOWSHIPS: The American Research Institute in Turkey (ARIT) - Ankara Representative Office (Ankara Temsilciliği) is pleased to announce that it will administer the short-term fellowships of the W.D.E.
-Coulson and Toni M. Cross Aegean Exchange Program for Turkish PhD level graduate students and senior scholars in any field of the humanities and social sciences from pre-historic to modern times to conduct research in Greece, under the auspices of the American School of Classical Studies at Athens (ASCSA).
+Coulson and Toni M. Cross Aegean Exchange Program.
+Turkish PhD level graduate students and senior scholars may apply in any field of the humanities and social sciences, from pre-historic to modern times, to conduct research in Greece, under the auspices of the American School of Classical Studies at Athens (ASCSA).
 The purpose of these fellowships is to provide an opportunity for Turkish scholars to meet with their Greek colleagues, and to pursue research interests in the museum, archive, and library collections and at the sites and monuments of Greece.
-This fellowship program is funded through the Council of American Overseas Research Centers, which also provides funding for Greek graduate students and senior scholars to study in Turkey [see the ASCSA program announcement].
+This fellowship program is funded through the Council of American Overseas Research Centers, which also provides funding for Greek graduate students and senior scholars to study in Turkey [see the ASCSA website and program announcement].

 - Candidates must be Turkish citizens and must have their primary academic affiliation with a University or Turkish institution in Turkey.